A Butterfly Effect in Encoding-Decoding Quantum Circuits: Physical Setup

 We consider the quantum map $\mathcal{C} \equiv \mathcal{U^\dagger}\mathcal{E}^{\otimes k}\mathcal{U}$ in the Heisenberg picture.
 For what follows, without loss of generality, we can assume that $\mathcal{E}$ is applied to the ``first" $k$ qubit sites.

 The map $\mathcal{C}$ corresponds to a unitary evolution, a (possibly) noisy perturbation, and an undoing of the unitary evolution.
 Analyzing the information scrambling properties of this map gives insight into the extent to which local, possibly infinitesimal perturbations can cause global, macroscopic effects -- namely, this is an example of quantum chaos.
+To make analytic results tractable, we calculate the average bipartite $\mathcal{A}$-OTOC over Haar-random $U$, denoted as $\overline{G(\mathcal{C})} \equiv \mathbb{E}_U G(\mathcal{U}^\dagger \mathcal{E}^{\otimes k} \mathcal{U})$.
+For large $L$, the phenomenon of measure concentration implies that typical Haar-random unitaries fall close to this average \cite{measureconcentration}, so it gives insight into generic behavior.
+We expand on this with a formal proof in \cref{app_typicality}.